-- 1) Press the '...' button and select the deviation-devoXX-vx.y.z.dfu file to install - 2) Select 'Upgrade' to install the firmware.
+- 1) Press the '...' button and select the dfu file from the root of the zip to install - 2) Select 'Upgrade' to install the firmware.
 This will be grayed-out if your transmitter is not detected.
-Do NOT use 'Upload' as this will destroy the dfu file on your PC. - 3) Devo12 Only: Select the 'Library' tab, click '...' select the devo12-lib.dfu from the zip file.
-Then select 'Upgrade' again to install the library.
+Do NOT use 'Upload' as this will destroy the dfu file on your PC.